profsam97/racing/README.md

 - **Room Selection:** Allow players to choose specific rooms instead of automatic assignment
 - **Difficulty Levels:** Allows players to choose a difficulty level
-- **Persistent Leaderboards:** We can store historical race results, but this will require a db
+- **Persistent Leaderboards:** We can store historical race results, but this will require a db.
-- **User Accounts:** Adding authentication and a user profiles, also requires a db
+- **User Accounts:** Adding authentication and a user profiles, also requires a db.